 Vaginal health is an important yet often overlooked part of our overall health.
 Unfortunately, myths and misinformation about vaginal health have been circulating for decades.
 Many of these myths have persisted, causing unnecessary stress and worry for all people with vaginas.
 When we grow up being told that vaginas are supposed to smell like roses and taste like candy, no wonder we find ourselves frantically googling things like "how to make your vagina taste good" and "what are vaginas supposed to smell like."
 Most (if not all) of these myths are rooted in the idea that we should be ashamed of our natural bodies and how they work.
 So let's finally start to UNlearn these harmful myths and the misinformation behind them.

-Let's debunk some of the most common and harmful vaginal health myths so that we can have a better understanding of their bodies and take better care of themselves.
+Let's debunk some of the most common and harmful vaginal health myths so that we can have a better understanding of our bodies and how to take care of them.

 The Myth: Tight is right